-The study area is projected to be build-out by planning year 2067, however, the planning period for the Plan is 2035.
+The study area is projected to be build-out by planning year 2067, however, the planning period for the Plan is 2042.
 Population projections from the Portland State University Population Research Center (PSU PRC) were used to estimate intermediate ADWF for the collection system.
-An annual population increase of 1.8% every year between 2016 and 2035.
+An annual population increase of 1.8% every year between 2016 and 2035 and then decreases to 1.2 percent after that.